spacemeat/geg/README.md

 `$ geg g++ ...`

-But be aware that scripts might not be so great with interactive tools, so you may want to conditionally alias the invocation.
+Be aware that scripts might not be so great with interactive tools, so you may want to conditionally alias the invocation.